JessicaBunyan/HeliosX/README.md

 ### Overall design

 With the requirement that each question should only appear after the previous one was answered, I decided to go with a "conversation" based approach to mirror the experience of an in-person consultation.
+This approach should also be easily extensible to include free-text answers if needed in the future.
 The UI was designed to meet the brief but is otherwise unrefined

 Due to the importance of each answer, I added a slight delay after answering each question so users could not accidentally input wrong answers by double-clicking the button - also hopefully ensuring they take the time to read each new question